Karinza38/SMillerDev/README.md

 One of the options on [https://seanmolenaar.eu/](https://seanmolenaar.eu/)

 ---
-Anyone trying to recruit me through GitHub will be blocked, marked as spam and subscribed to as many newsletters as I can find.
+Anyone trying to recruit me or sell me something through GitHub will be blocked, marked as spam and subscribed to as many newsletters as I can find.